ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 ### Requesting extra visibility support (main-menu banners and news posts)

-Long-running community tournaments may qualify for additional support to enhance their visibility to the playerbase, such as receiving main-menu banners in-game and publication via news posts on the osu! website.
-The minimum requirements to request in-game advertising are as follows:
+Long-running community tournaments may qualify for additional support to enhance their visibility to the playerbase, namely receiving main-menu banners in-game and publication via news posts on the osu! website.

+The minimum requirements to request in-game or website advertising support are as follows:

 - Your tournament meets the [eligibility criteria for applicable tournaments](#eligibility).
 - The tournament has successfully run for *at least* two badged iterations in the past, or have a staffing team that the Tournament Committee considers reasonably experienced.